Primetime Emmy Award for Outstanding Picture Editing for a Multi-Camera Comedy Series

-The Primetime Emmy Award for Multi-Camera Picture Editing for a Comedy Series was awarded to one television series each year.
+The Primetime Emmy Award for Outstanding Picture Editing for a Multi-Camera Comedy Series was awarded to one television series each year.
 Between 2003 and 2012, the category was consolidated to include both multi-camera and single-camera comedy series.
-In 2023, the category will be combined with Single-Camera Comedy Series to form Outstanding Picture Editing for a Comedy Series.

 In the following list, the first titles listed in gold are the winners; those not in gold are nominees, which are listed in alphabetical order.
 The years given are those in which the ceremonies took place.